Back to California

 What This Bill Does

-• Requires large electrical companies to file a Tier 2 advice letter with the Public Utilities Commission by August 1, 2027, establishing an Industrial Decarbonization and Energy Efficiency Program.
+• Requires large electrical companies to file a Tier 2 advice letter with the Public Utilities Commission establishing an Industrial Decarbonization and Energy Efficiency Program.

-• This program will award grants to industrial or manufacturing facilities that meet specific requirements for energy efficiency projects.
+• The program will award grants to eligible industrial or manufacturing facilities for projects that improve energy efficiency and reduce carbon emissions.

 • The Governor’s Office of Business and Economic Development must review and approve these grants.